OpenFAST/openfast/docs/source/user/fast.farm/index.rst

-FAST.Farm User’s Guide and Theory Manual
+FAST.Farm User's Guide and Theory Manual
 ========================================

 This document offers a quick reference guide for the FAST.Farm driver for OpenFAST.
-The FAST.Farm implementation plan is also available for :download:`download <FAST.Farm_Plan_Rev25.doc>`.
+The FAST.Farm implementation plan is also available for download:
+:download:`FAST.Farm Development Plan <../../../OtherSupporting/FAST.Farm_Plan_Rev25.doc>`.

 The documentation here was derived from the FAST.Farm User's Guide and Theory Manual by Jason Jonkman and Kelsey Shaler.